radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 - Local first
 - Extensible.
 It should be possible to extend Radicle with new collaborative data types without changing the protocol version
 - Interoperable.
-There should be a straightforward API for other tools to interact with collaborative objects
+There should be a straightforward API for disparate tools to interact with collaborative objects

-The local first goal matches Radicles peer to peer design and philosophy.
-You should not need to be online to modify collaborative objects and no one should be able to stop you from changing data that is on your computer.
+Local first because you should not need to be online to modify collaborative objects and no one should be able to stop you from changing data that is on your computer.
 That said, collaborative objects are _collaborative_, users need to be able to receive changes to the same data from other people and this raises the problem of how to merge those changes.
 I see two options here:

 - CRDTs, data structures which allow conflict free merges
 - Application level merges.
 Much as Git requires user action to merge